 To help, Circuit offers your delivery business a comprehensive platform — a driver-side smartphone application for completing deliveries, and a dispatcher-side web app for planning, monitoring, and management from afar.
 This means:

-If you’re looking for a simple, cost-effective way to manage deliveries better and improve your delivery operations, sign up for a free 7-day trial of Circuit.
+If you’re looking for a simple, cost-effective way to manage deliveries better and improve your delivery operations, sign up for a free trial of Circuit.